Zeeker/blog/content/post/how-to-build-your-professional-website/part-1-hugo/index.md

 # Picking a theme

 Hugo offers a number of themes, most of them contributed by the community.
-In this tutorial I'll go with the [tranquilpeak theme](https://themes.gohugo.io/hugo-tranquilpeak-theme/) simply because it's the one you're looking at right now.
+In this tutorial I'll go with the [tranquilpeak theme][tranquilpeak] simply because it's the one you're looking at right now.
-Feel free to look through [the other ones hugo is offering](https://themes.gohugo.io/).
+Feel free to look through [the other ones Hugo is offering](https://themes.gohugo.io/).

 {{<
   figure